Agente404/esp8266-gameboy-dev-board/readme.md

 The part list is included as a Digikey shopping cart.
 Quantities are for 12 boards.

+Note that EXT PORT AGB connector **is not included**.
+It must be sourced elsewhere.

 ## License

 See the [blog post here](https://poyu.xyz/projects/esp8266-gameboy-dev-board/) of the original author!